PHPCompatibility/PHPCompatibility/README.md

        * [DealerDirect/phpcodesniffer-composer-installer](https://github.com/DealerDirect/phpcodesniffer-composer-installer):"^0.6.0"
        * [higidi/composer-phpcodesniffer-standards-plugin](https://github.com/higidi/composer-phpcodesniffer-standards-plugin)
        * [SimplyAdmire/ComposerPlugins](https://github.com/SimplyAdmire/ComposerPlugins).
 This plugin *might* still work, but appears to be abandoned.
-    - As a last alternative in case you use a custom ruleset, _and only if you use PHP CodeSniffer version 2.6.0 or higher_, you can tell PHP CodeSniffer the path to the PHPCompatibility standard by adding the following snippet to your custom ruleset:
+    - As a last alternative in case you use a custom ruleset, you can tell PHP CodeSniffer the path to the PHPCompatibility standard by adding the following snippet to your custom ruleset:
         ```xml
         <config name="installed_paths" value="vendor/phpcompatibility/php-compatibility" />
         ```